Noir-Angel-Photography/Instagram-Web-UI-Fixes/README.md

 This is a small collection of various fixes and improvements to Instagram's web UI.
 Check out my [Definitive(ish) Guide to How Instagram Handles Images](https://www.reddit.com/user/NoirAngelPhotography/comments/1j4hugh/a_definitiveish_guide_to_how_instagram_handles/) for more information about how Instagram works behind the scenes.

+#### Disclaimer:
+Please note that while I am a technically literate person, I am not a coder or software developer.
+These tools were developed with the use of Gemini AI, albeit with substantial direction and input from me.

 ## Included tools (so far):

 ### Instagram Image Quality Fix + Extras